-- 2. Select the decoder to configure, for example Decoder 0. - Select the Output port(s) for the decoder (if not using the default selection).
-You can route the decoded video and audio to any set of physical outputs to specify which interfaces you want to see the video on.
+- 2. Select the decoder to configure, for example Decoder 0. - 3.
+Select the Output port(s) for the decoder (if not using the default selection).
+You can route the decoded video and audio to any set of physical outputs.
+This allows you to specify the interface(s) on which you want to see the video.